Continuous glucose monitoring (CGM) tests glucose levels on a continuous basis (every few minutes)

 CGM does NOT completely replace the finger pricks but it can help reduce them.

-Start up costs are expensive, but cheaper if you have a compatible pump, the Medtronic Veo or 640G for Enlite sensors or the Animas Vibe for the G4 Platinum Dexcom.
+Start-up costs are expensive, but cheaper if you have a compatible pump, e.g. the Medtronic 640G for Enlite sensors.
 Without a compatible pump, mobile phone or computer device you have to also purchase a receiver.
-Ongoing costs are sensors which can last anything from 5 days upwards.
-Transmitters and receivers rarely have a long lifespan, it is therefore important to factor in costs of replacement at the end of warranty (this varies by manufacturer)
+Ongoing costs are sensors which can last anything from 5 days upwards, also transmitters and receivers rarely have a long lifespan, it is therefore important to factor in costs of replacement at the end of warranty (this varies by manufacturer)